 Our associates are at the heart of everything we do.
 By living our values through the work they perform and the customer service they provide, they are the key to our success.
 They strengthen our culture by forming and maintaining relationships that build on loyalty and trust while delivering excellence in all areas.

-Continuously improving our business relies on the effectiveness of our leaders and how they manage our associates.
-As with last year, we continue to see a number of external and internal succession appointments within the USA, Canada and the UK to leadership positions this year, enabling us to broaden the experience, knowledge and diversity of our leaders.
+The growth of our business relies on success of our leaders and how they motivate and inspire our associates every day.
+As with prior years, we continue to see a blend of external hires and internal succession appointments within the USA, Canada and the UK to leadership positions, enabling us to broaden the experience, knowledge and diversity of our leaders.
 How we develop all our associates, including our leaders, is discussed in the “Talent management and development” section below.

 Talent management and development

-We want access to the best talent irrespective of race, colour, religion, gender, age, sexual orientation, marital status, disability or any other characteristics that make people unique.
-The Board has a 50:50 balance of males and females in our Non Executive Directors.
-The percentage of women in senior management positions across the Group was 24 per cent.
-You can read more about the Board Diversity Policy and performance against its specified objectives in the Annual Report.
+We want to attract and retain the best talent irrespective of race, color, religion, gender, age, sexual orientation, marital status, disability, or any other characteristic that make people unique.
+Females represent 44 per cent of the Board, while our percentage of women in senior management positions across the Group was 20 per cent.

-We have rolled out our new Group Diversity and Inclusion framework which builds on our current practices where we continue to identify and remove any potential for unconscious bias in our employment, promotion and succession practices.
+Last year, we launched our Group Inclusion and Diversity framework which reinforces our commitment to identify and remove any potential for unconscious bias in our employment, promotion and succession practices.

 Ferguson is committed to developing a diverse workforce and an inclusive working environment in the communities where we operate.
+By recognizing and celebrating our differences, we are learning so much more from each other and we remain committed to listening and learning and doing more to advocate for inclusion, diversity, equality and acceptance at Ferguson and in our communities.
 We continue to review our progress as we make strides in delivering improvements in workforce diversity.
-We believe that creating a more diverse and inclusive organisation that reflects our communities provides us with a competitive advantage in all areas of our business.